danielvillahermosadominguez/katalistpaymentservice/README.md

 - [ ] Transfer repositories to codurance organization in Github
 - [ ] Problem with the automatic deployment of the service.
 User in azure to deploy.
 - [ ] Migration to AWS
+- [ ] Form with token and remove the courseID (this could be a parameter)
+- [ ] Restrict connection with the service, only for the static form (cookies?)